A transmission problem for $(p,q)$-Laplacian: H older Continuity (Proof of Theorem )

-Observe that as $u^+$ being a weak $p$-subsolution, the conclusion of the above proposition will follow immediately from the De Giorgi lemma (Lemma \ref{lemma:degiorgi}), once we prove that the set $\{u<\frac{1}{2}\}$ contains some universal amount of measure in the interior.
-For this purpose, we shall consider its contraposition: if such a set possesses sufficiently small measure, then $u>0$ in a universal neighbourhood around the origin.
-Let us state it more specifically as below.
+Observe that as $u^+$ being a weak $a_p$-subsolution, the conclusion of the above proposition will follow immediately from the De Giorgi lemma \cite{Giu}, once we prove that the set $\{u<\frac{1}{2}\}\cap B_1$ contains some universal amount of measure in $B_1$.
+For this purpose, we shall consider its contraposition.